 Roughly half a million people die every year from malaria.

-It's a significant decrease from the millions who died from the disease each year a decade ago, but with three of every four malaria-related deaths being children under the age of 5, that’s still one child dying every minute.
+It's a significant decrease from the millions who died from the disease each year a decade ago, but with two of every three malaria-related deaths are children.
 And the parasite that causes the disease is growing resistant to drugs we have to battle it.

 Dennis Kyle puts the problem in simple terms: “We have to come up with better compounds to fight the disease.”